microsoft/go/eng/README.opensslcrypto.md

 ## Microsoft Go fork FIPS compliance

-Microsoft's Go runtime has been modified to implement some crypto primitives using CGO and OpenSSL, which is also FIPS 140-2 certified.
+Microsoft's Go runtime has been modified to implement some crypto primitives using CGO and OpenSSL.
+Similar to BoringSSL, OpenSSL is also FIPS 140-2 certified.
 To do so we have followed a similar approach as dev.boringcrypto branch, but using many learning, and even code, from the RedHat [go-toolset](https://developers.redhat.com/blog/2019/06/24/go-and-fips-140-2-on-red-hat-enterprise-linux) and also the .NET Runtime OpenSSL cryptography module.

 ## Usage

-FIPS mode, and therefore OPENSSL crypto backend, can be enabled using any of this options:
+FIPS mode, and therefore the OpenSSL crypto backend, can be enabled using any of these options:

-- Explicitly setting the environment variable`GOLANG_FIPS=1`.
+- Explicitly setting the environment variable `GOLANG_FIPS=1`.
-- Implicitly enabling it by booting the Linux Kernel in FIPS mode, which sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
-To opt-out from this approach, set `GOLANG_FIPS=0`.
+- Implicitly enabling it by booting the Linux Kernel in FIPS mode.
+  - Linux FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
+The Go runtime reads this file.
+  - To opt out, set `GOLANG_FIPS=0`.

 Whichever is the approach used, the program initialization will panic if FIPS mode is requested but the Go runtime can't find a suitable OpenSSL shared library or OPENSSL FIPS mode can't be enabled.